Posted by Simon Jary 12 June 2014

 Which Apple iPhone 5 battery case is best for you?

-We liked all five iPhone 5 battery cases we tested.
-The three Mophies are very similar and look great, with the Juice Pack Plus boasting larger battery capacity at the cost of a slightly bulkier case.
+We liked all the iPhone 5 battery cases we tested.
+The four Mophies are very similar and look great, with the Juice Pack Plus boasting larger battery capacity at the cost of a slightly bulkier case.
 We did have an issue with the ring/silent switch on the Plus, which we found fiddly.
 The Phonesuit's cutouts are deeper and require a little more effort but are quick to get used to.

 While marginally heavier and deeper than the Mophie cases the Powerskin battery Case for iPhone 5 and Phonesuit Elite 5 felt slightly less bulky, probably because they are shorter than the Mophies.
 We also liked the silicon casing of the Powerskin, which made taking the phone out easier than uncoupling the Mophie cases.
 And the rubber-feel of the Phonesuit was also liked.
 With wireless syncing you needn’t ever take the iPhone out of the case but many of us still prefer the faster wired syncing with our computer.